jmichel7/MatInt.jl/README.md

 `hermite(m::AbstractMatrix{<:Integer})`

 returns  the row Hermite normal  form `H` of `m`,  a row equivalent integer upper triangular form.
-If a pivot is the  first non-zero entry on a row of `H`,  the quadrant  below left  a pivot  is zero,  pivots are  positive and entries  above a  pivot are  nonnegative and  smaller than the pivot.
-There exists a unique invertible integer matrix `r` such that `r*m==H`.
+If a *pivot* is the first non-zero entry on a row of `H`,  the quadrant  below left  a pivot  is zero,  pivots are  positive and entries  above a  pivot are  nonnegative and  smaller than the pivot.
+There exists a unique unimodular matrix `r` such that `r*m==H`.

 ```julia-repl
 julia> m=[1 15 28;4 5 6;7 8 9]